-In Kindermusik, we celebrate the unique role a parent plays in a child’s life and the life-altering benefits of music throughout each season of parenting and childhood.
-In fact, even the youngest baby learns through music.
-One study showed that babies who participate in interactive music classes with their parents smile more, communicate better, are easier to soothe, and show earlier and more sophisticated brain responses to music.
-That’s not all.
-Here are four more benefits of music for babies.
+One study showed that babies who participate in interactive baby music classes with their parents smile more, communicate better, are easier to soothe, and show earlier and more sophisticated brain responses to music.

 1. Music supports the early stages of language development.

-Contrary to what babies sound like at times, they are not turning into a pterodactyl, a creature from the Amazon rainforest, or a boat.
-When we hear babies exploring the wide-range of noises possible with the human voice, mouth, and tongue, they are actually engaging in play—vocal play to be specific.
+Does your baby sound like a pterodactyl?
+Totally normal.
+When we hear babies exploring the wide range of noises they can make with their mouths and tongues, they are actually engaging in play—vocal play to be specific.
 Cooing, babbling, blowing raspberries and, well, screeching like a pterodactyl are all part of it.

 Vocal play is one of the early stages of language development and parents play a pivotal role.
-In class, we create many opportunities for vocal play to happen.
-A baby and caregiver engage in vocal play by touching, gazing, observing, listening, and imitating.
+In class, a baby and caregiver engage in vocal play by touching, gazing, observing, listening, and imitating.
 All of this vocal play support’s a child’s vocal development by encouraging breath control, the use of the vocal cords, and the coordination of the small muscles in the face and mouth.
 Plus, the pausing and waiting during vocal play teaches a baby conversational turn-taking.

-Babies and young children who learn to identify patterns strengthen their sense of safety and feel happier and more relaxed because they can better predict what happens next.
-Plus, a solid understanding of patterns eventually leads to success in school, especially in math, science, and reading.
+Babies and young children who learn to identify patterns strengthen their sense of safety and even future academic success because they can better predict what happens next.
 Each week in class, babies experience patterns through rhythm and meter, tempo contrasts, dances, language and vocal play and the routine of the lesson flow.

 Babies grow by leaps and bounds their first year—or more accurately by grasps and scoots.
-One minute you hold a newborn who reflexively grasps your finger.
-Seemingly, the next minute your little baby intentionally reaches up to touch your nose.
-Whether reaching for a nose, lifting a head during tummy time, clapping, rolling over, sitting up, crawling, or walking, a baby exerts tireless hours to learning how to intentionally move.
+One minute, you hold a newborn who reflexively grasps your finger.
+The next minute, your baby intentionally reaches up to touch your nose.
+Whether reaching for a nose, lifting a head during tummy time, clapping, rolling over, sitting up, crawling, or walking, a baby spends tireless hours learning how to intentionally move.